FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 * Keep an eye on the draft.
 There's more in there worth examining, and it's changing fast.
 * Join the mailing list and contribute if you can, as many members of the identity community already have.
 I've seen new folks join the mailing list and be welcomed with their feedback.
-* Watch for or build a reference implementations.
+* Watch for or build a reference implementation.
 Justin Richer, one of the editors of the spec, has committed to transitioning [OAuth.XYZ](https://oauth.xyz/) to being an implementation of GNAP: "GNAP will one day be a formal standard, and as that standardization process takes place, XYZ will transition to being an implementation of that standard. "

 If you are a user of OAuth, you can take a more relaxed position.
 However, you should still review the GNAP spec and see if it fits your use cases better, especially as the specification becomes more concrete.